kinetic-flow/inf_launch_ext/README.md

 infzoom will use functionalities built into Windows to change window decorations and resize the game window.
 None of this is invasive; it's very unlikely that any of this would be considered a violation of Terms of Service / EULA of Infinitas.
 It explicitly **does not** hook into DirectX or inject any code into the game or its runtime dependencies.

+At a high level, this tool does the following: modify the registry to intercept the bm2dxinf:// protocol used for launching the game, use Win32 API SetWindowPos to resize the game window, consume raw keyboard input from Win32 for handling global hotkeys.
+That's it.

 That being said, contributors of this project (or the fork this project is based on) are **not** responsible for any consequences of using this project, which can include (but not limited to) getting banned from the game service.

 Use at your own risk.